+TITLE: Role of women in Judaism

 We live in a time that is blessed with unprecedented recognition of the value of human rights and equality.
 Since the industrial revolution, society is less involved with labor and more involved with information; and with unprecedented levels of communication, we are more open-minded than any generation has ever been.
 All races now have the same rights, faiths have the same religious freedoms, and genders are allowed the same opportunities.
 Women have careers, are CEOs of multi-billion dollar corporations, and over the last century, female governor-generals, prime-ministers, and presidents have numbered well into the three digits.
 Today’s women have freedom and opportunities that their grandmothers would not have thought to dream of.
+So you might argue that women are better off and more liberated than ever, right?

 While fashion magazines and tabloids inform women of what are supposed to wear and how much they should weigh, Torah also has something to tell the women of this generation.

-In preparation for giving the Torah, G-d told Moses to approach the women first [Exodus 19,3][Rashi Loc. cit.], and consistent with G-d’s respect for women, the Talmud instructs men to place great priority on honoring their wives[B”M 59a], extolls one who honors his wife more that he honors himself, [Yev.
-62b], and relates that man is blessed on account of his wife [B”M 59a].
+It may have taken the world thousands of years to finally own up and give women what they rightfully deserve – equality under the law.
+According to Torah women can own property etc (list everything you mentioned at the end).

+However Jewish thought goes above this.
+Woman are not just declared to be equal in property right, etc, but it is known and understand that a woman contains a special intuition.
+The sages throughout the ages have pointed at that “her wisdom is…..”

 Women have some special virtues that make them stand out from men, and one that Torah strongly emphasizes is women’s natural intuitive preeminence.
 The Talmud states that G-d gave greater intuition to woman than to man [Nid.
 45b], and throughout history, the intuition of righteous women and mens’ respect for it has held a prominent place in Jewish life.

+NOW BRING YOUR SOURCES

+In preparation for giving the Torah on Mount Sinai, G-d instructed Moses to approach the women first.
+WHY IS THAT?

+[Exodus 19,3][Rashi Loc. cit.], and consistent with G-d’s respect for women, the Talmud instructs men to place great priority on honoring their wives[B”M 59a], extolls one who honors his wife more that he honors himself, [Yev.
+62b], IT MAKES SENSE TO TELL THE STORY OF SARAH AND ABRAHAM HERE.

+relates that man is blessed on account of his wife [B”M 59a].

+STORY OF TZIPPORAH

 Abraham was the first formal Jew, and with two sons that were half-brothers and sworn enemies, family life in his house was not smooth sailing.
 When Abraham’s personal inclination conflicted with that of his wife Sarah at a pivotal moment in the destiny of their family, G-d gave Abraham very clear instructions: "Whatever Sarah tells you, hearken to her voice” [Genesis 21,12].
 The Midrashic sages explain that from G-d’s instruction to Abraham “We have learned that Abraham was inferior to Sarah in prophetic intuition.”
 [Midrash Rabbah.
 Exodus 1,1].